 The best help is often close at hand so if you have problems, try talking to your local contacts, tour operator representative or hotel management.

-Because there is no Irish Embassy or Consulate in Liechtenstein, we’re limited in the help we can offer you in an emergency.
+As there is no Irish Embassy or Consulate in Liechtenstein, we are limited in the help we can offer you in an emergency.
 However, if you need assistance, you can contact the Irish Embassy in Berne in Switzerland.

 - Police: 117